danielmoi/vim-tute/lessons/00-setup.md

 # Setup

+## Git repo
+Clone the tutorial repository from https://github.com/danielmoi/vim-tute

+There's an [exercises](/exercises) folder that will be referenced in some lessons.

+---
 ## Vim > Neovim
 Vim comes pre-installed in most distributions of Linux and on MacOS.
 However, I would recommend using Neovim instead.